 Volunteers are a necessity to making camp possible!
 Check out our volunteer opportunities here.
+At this time, we do not have openings for volunteers during June camp sessions, outside of medical staff.

 Our junior counselors are 16-17 years old; our counselors are 18 and older.
 This is the best way to get involved.
 Additionally, age depending, we do have volunteer opportunities throughout the year with our fundraisers.